einarolafs/crawl-counter/README.md

 ## Get documentation

 Code documentation is based on JSdocs, to build and view the documents locally run `npm run docs`

+The tool is experimental, not in active develoopment!